Ceyron/Ceyron/README.md

 ### Hi, I'm Felix 👋

-I am Phd student in physics-based deep learning in the group of [Prof. Thuerey](https://ge.in.tum.de/) at Technical University of Munich, funded by the [Munich Center of Machine Learning (MCML)](https://mcml.ai/).
+I am a Phd student in physics-based deep learning in the group of [Prof. Thuerey](https://ge.in.tum.de/) at Technical University of Munich, funded by the [Munich Center of Machine Learning (MCML)](https://mcml.ai/).
 My interests are differentiable numerical simulators, machine learning, automatic differentiation, and optimization theory.

 👉 Check out [my website](https://fkoehler.site).